confluentinc/ksql/docs/installation/server-config/config-reference.rst

 KSQL Configuration Parameter Reference
 ======================================

 Here are some common configuration properties that you can customize.
+Refer to :ref:`ksql-server-config` and :ref:`install_cli-config` for details of how to set properties.

 .. tip::